Overseas Railroad

-Henry Flagler and the origin of the Florida East Coast Railway
+Background

 Henry Flagler (1830–1913) was a principal in Rockefeller, Andrews & Flagler and later a founder of Standard Oil during the Gilded Age in the United States.
 The wealthy Flagler took an interest in Florida while seeking a warmer climate for his ailing first wife in the late 1870s.
 Returning to Florida in 1881, he became the builder and developer of resort hotels and railroads along the east coast of Florida.

 Beginning with St. Augustine, he moved progressively south.
-Flagler helped develop Ormond Beach, Daytona Beach, and Palm Beach, and became known as the Father of Miami, Florida.
+Flagler helped develop Ormond Beach, Daytona Beach, and Palm Beach, and became known as the father of Miami, Florida.

 Flagler's rail network became known as the Florida East Coast Railway (FEC).
 By 1904, the FEC had reached Homestead, south of Miami.

 Key West Extension

 After the United States announced in 1905 the construction of the Panama Canal, Flagler became particularly interested in linking Key West to the mainland.
 Key West, the United States' closest deep-water port to the Canal, could not only take advantage of Cuban and Latin American trade, but the opening of the Canal would allow significant trade possibilities with the West Coast.

 Initially called "Flagler's Folly", the construction of the Overseas Railroad required many engineering innovations as well as vast amounts of labor and monetary resources.
 Once the decision was made to move forward with the project, Flagler sent his engineer William J. Krome to survey potential routes for the railroad.
 The initially favored route extended the railroad from Homestead southwest through the Everglades to Cape Sable, where it would then cross 25 mi of open water to Big Pine Key and then continue to Key West.
 However, it was quickly determined that it was more feasible to run the railroad south to Key Largo and follow the islands of the Florida Keys.
 Krome then surveyed routes to Key Largo, including one over Card Point (which would become the first roadway to the Keys) and Jewfish Creek, which was the selected route.

 At one time during construction, four thousand men were employed.
 During the seven year construction, three hurricanes—one in 1906, 1909, and 1910—threatened to halt the project.
 The project cost was more than $50 million.

 Despite the hardships, the final link of the Florida East Coast Railway to Trumbo Point in Key West was completed in 1912.
-In that year, a proud Henry Flagler rode the first train into Key West aboard his private railcar, marking the completion of the railroad's oversea connection to Key West and the linkage by railway of the entire east coast of Florida.
+In this year, a proud Henry Flagler rode the first train into Key West aboard his private railcar, marking the completion of the railroad's oversea connection to Key West and the linkage by railway of the entire east coast of Florida.
 It was widely known as the "Eighth Wonder of the World".